andraimoraru/Events/README.md

 o	Install dependencies: npm install

-o	Start the frontend application: npm run dev
+o	Start the frontend application: netlify dev

 Remember to run the backend before the frontend to ensure the API is ready to accept requests.